Select Page

 The remaining funds in the account are apportioned to the states for Wildlife Restoration activities according to a formula based half on the ratio of their land area to the total U.S. land area, and half based on the number of paid hunting license holders in the state compared to the total number of paid hunting license holders in the U.S. The latter obviously creates an incentive to maximize hunting license sales to obtain more Pittman-Robertson Act funding.
 No state can receive more than 5 percent or less than 0.5 percent of the total funds available for the Wildlife Restoration Program.

-By far the Wildlife Restoration Program receives the largest share of apportioned funds.
-In FY2022 a total of $1.1 billion was apportioned to the states and territories.
+By far the Wildlife Restoration Program receives the largest share of annual apportioned funds.
 In FY2021, those funds were apportioned as follows:

 • Wildlife Restoration grants: 79 percent,